K4liber/pycon_pl_24_workshop/README.md

 4. Show me some data

 Beyond theoretical explanation, we are going to present a performance of regular threads/processed based applications in comparison to Per-interpreter GIL based one.
 We are going to prepare a basic sever-side and desktop (PyQT) applications to experiment with.
+The participants are going to play with the prepared code.
+We will together experiment with different scenarios.
+As a final step we are going to prepare some charts summarizing the benefits we can get from using Per-interpreter GIL.

 ## Plan propozycji (3072)